Toshiba to extend tender offer period for NuFlare until Jan. 16

 The extension of the offer, from the originally set Dec.
 25, was requested by NuFlare to give its shareholders enough time for consideration after Hoya Corp made a counter offer for NuFlare, Toshiba said.

+Optical products maker Hoya has offered 12,900 yen per NuFlare share or $1.4 billion - a rare unsolicited bid in Japan, topping Toshiba’s offer of 11,900 yen for each share it does not own.

+It wants at least two-thirds of NuFlare, meaning Toshiba would need to sell part of its stake, but Toshiba’s board on Friday decided not to accept Hoya’s offer, saying the chip equipment unit was core to the group.

-NuFlare said in a separate statement that it will decide how to respond to Hoya’s offer after gauging Toshiba’s tender offer.
+NuFlare said in a separate statement on Monday that it would continue to support Toshiba’s bid, adding that it would decide how to respond to Hoya’s offer after gauging Toshiba’s tender offer.

-Reporting by Makiko Yamazaki; Editing by Muralikumar Anantharaman
+Reporting by Makiko Yamazaki; Editing by Muralikumar Anantharaman and Stephen Coates